Mexican Revolution: Huerta regime and civil war: February 1913 – July 1914

-In April 1914 U.S. opposition to Huerta culminated in the seizure and occupation of the port of Veracruz by U.S. marines and sailors.
-Initially intended to prevent a German merchant vessel from delivering a shipment of arms to the Huerta regime, the muddled operation evolved into a seven-month stalemate resulting in the death of 193 Mexican soldiers, 19 U.S. servicemen and an unknown number of civilians.
-The German ship landed its cargo—largely U.S.-made rifles—in a deal brokered by U.S. businessmen (at a different port).
-U.S. forces eventually left Veracruz in the hands of the Carrancistas, but with lasting damage to U.S.-Mexican relations.
+In April 1914 American opposition to Huerta culminated in the seizure and occupation of the port of Veracruz by U.S. Marines and sailors.
+Initially intended to prevent a German merchant vessel from delivering a shipment of arms to the Huerta regime, the muddled operation evolved into a seven-month stalemate resulting in the death of 193 Mexican soldiers, 19 American servicemen and an unknown number of civilians.
+The German ship landed its cargo—largely American-made rifles—in a deal brokered by American businessmen (at a different port).
+American forces eventually left Veracruz in the hands of the Carrancistas, but with lasting damage to U.S.-Mexican relations.

 In Mexico's south, Zapata took Chilpancingo, Guerrero in mid-March; he followed this soon afterward with the capture of the Pacific coast port of Acapulco; Iguala; Taxco; and Buenavista de Cuellar.
 He confronted the federal garrisons in Morelos, the majority of which defected to him with their weapons.
 Finally he moved against the capital, by sending his subordinates into Mexico state.

 Constitutionalist forces made major gains against the Federal Army.
-In early 1914 Pancho Villa had moved against the Federal Army in the border town of Ojinaga, Chihuahua, sending the federal soldiers fleeing to Fort Bliss, in the U.S. In mid-March he took Torreón, a well-defended railway hub city.
+In early 1914 Pancho Villa had moved against the Federal Army in the border town of Ojinaga, Chihuahua, sending the federal soldiers fleeing to Fort Bliss, in the U.S. state of New Mexico.
+In mid-March he took Torreón, a well-defended railway hub city.
 After bitter fighting for the hills surrounding Torreón, and later point-blank bombardment, on April 3 Villa's troops entered the devastated city.
 The Federal Army made a last stand at San Pedro de las Colonias, only to be undone by squabbling between the two commanding officers, General Velasco and General Maas, over who had the higher rank.
 As of mid-April, Mexico City sat undefended before Constitutionalist forces under Villa.
 Obregón moved south from Sonora along the Pacific Coast.
 When his way was blocked by federal gunboats, Obregón attacked these boats with an airplane, an early use of an airplane for military purposes.
 In early July he defeated federal troops at Orendain, Jalisco, leaving 8,000 federals dead and capturing a large trove of armaments.
 He was now in a position to arrive at Mexico City ahead of Villa, who was diverted by orders from Carranza to take Saltillo.
-Carranza, the civilian First Chief Carranza and Villa, the bold and successful commander of the Division of the North were on the verge of splitting.
+Carranza, the civilian First Chief, and Villa, the bold and successful commander of the Division of the North, were on the verge of splitting.
 Obregón, the other highly successful Constitutionalist general, sought to keep the northern coalition intact.